-Identifying Barthes's Five Narrative Codes Hermeneutic Code (HER.)
-It is also referred to as the enigmatic code.
-It is related to the mysteries in the story.
-It refers to the mysterious, confusing, unexplained, or inadequately explained elements in a text, thereby this code makes the reader curious to know or understand them.
-The reader tries to uncover the mystery of these elements by asking different questions.
-Semantic Code (SEM.)
-Code It is also referred to as the connotative code.
+Identifying Barthes's Five Narrative Codes Hermeneutic Code (HER.) inadequately explained elements in a text, thereby this code m Semantic Code (SEM.)
+It is also referred to as the connotative code.
 This code refers to elements that provide additional meanings or connotations.
 Connotation is often found in characterization.
 This code is also related to the theme.
-Proairetic Code (ACT.)
-It is also called the action code.
-This code expresses elements in the text that create tension and capture the reader's interest.
-It is the code that prompts the question "What happens next?" and keeps the reader engaged by maintaining interest in future actions.
-Cultural Code (REF.)
+Proairetic Code (ACT.) text that dieute tension and superior the reader of meters in the ob- Cultural Code (REF.)
 It is also known as the reference code.
 It signifies elements that provide common information.
 Through this code, a reader acquires physical, physiological, medical, psychological, literary, or historical information.
 The gnomic code is one of the cultural codes and represents cultural elements that rely on clichés, proverbs, or various types of popular expressions.
 Symbolic Code (SYM.)
 It is also called the antithetic code.
 The code is somewhat similar to the semantic code, but its function is deeper than the latter.
 It represents elements that convey opposing meanings, that is, polarities and antithesis.
 The concept of polarities or binary oppositions is at the center of structuralist theory.
 A structuralist understands reality through these binary oppositions.